ericcurtin/limux/README.md

 # limux

-Linux (fedora 35 default) chroot in an Android (work with standard GNU/Linux also)  environment
+Linux (fedora 35 default, centos stream 9 also available) chroot in an Android (work with standard GNU/Linux also)  environment

 # To install and use